Heading to the Most Magical Place on Earth? Here are Ways To Make Your Walt Disney World Vacation Magical.

 Explore Off-Site Hotel Options.

-As a Disney veteran, I have stayed both on site and off-site.
+As a Disney veteran, I have stayed both on-site and off-site.
 While staying on site definitely has it advantages, you can often get really good deals at hotels outside the Walt Disney World Resort.
 It definitely is worth researching.

 Pack your perfect in park backpack.

 Be sure to check out the post I wrote about what to include in your in-park bag.
-Bring snacks and all the necessities to make you visit more fun and cost-effective.
+Bring snacks and all the necessities to make your visit more fun and cost-effective.
 You can also download and print a Disney Packing List here to help you with packing.

 Drink lots of water.